 Before moving to the UK in 2018, I worked in Italy as engagement editor at la Repubblica (2017), head of social media at La Stampa (2015-2016), and assistant video producer at VICE (June to August 2014).

-During this period I worked on a variety of multimedia projects, like the awarded longform series Lives Rebuilt, dedicated to survivors of Central Italy’s earthquake of 2016, and Francesco Totti: King of Rome, an interactive and visual feature which was awarded the Online Journalism Award 2017, in the Sports category.
+At la Repubblica, I was part of the Visual Lab where I worked as engagement editor with an awarded team of journalist, designers and web developers dedicated to innovative digital projects and interactive storytelling, like the awarded longform Lives Rebuilt, dedicated to survivors of Central Italy’s earthquake of 2016, and Francesco Totti: King of Rome, an interactive and visual feature which was awarded an Online Journalism Award.

 At la Repubblica, I was also in charge of the social strategy of Repubblica TV.
 During my tenure, the page grew by 70% in 9 months thanks to a focus on high-quality productions and native content like the Square Interviews, a series of videos designed to be distributed primarily on social media and featuring interviews to address underreported social and health issues.

 As head of social at La Stampa, I worked with La Stampa’s digital desk reaching important milestones – for example, growing our Facebook audience from 300k to 1 million followers in less than two years.
 During my years at La Stampa, I also worked on the production of short documentaries like My life with food supplements and interactive projects such as #VorreiMaNonParto, a data-driven look at the reasons for the drop of birth rates in Italy.